 The influence of Federal Reserve monetary policy on the mortgage market is a matter of interest to the MTA, since variability of mortgage rates can affect the number of real estate transactions and can thereby impact receipts from the Mortgage Recording Tax and Urban Tax, two important sources of MTA revenue.
-Between the first quarter of 2010 and the first quarter of 2011, Mortgage Recording Tax collections followed a nearly flat trend, showing only modest signs of improvement.
-Consequently, MRT revenues of \$61.0 in the first quarter were only 1.9% higher than the \$59.8 one year ago; and monthly receipts have shown a remarkable consistency over the same period, falling outside the \$18 to \$23 range only twice since January 2010.
-The revenue from MRT in the first quarter of 2011 compares to \$63.0 in the fourth quarter of 2010; \$61.2 in the third quarter; and \$54.8 in the second quarter.
+Between the second quarter of 2010 and the second quarter of 2011, Mortgage Recording Tax collections followed a slight trend upwards, showing modest signs of improvement.
+Consequently, MRT revenues of \$59.5 in the second quarter were 8.5% higher than the \$54.8 of one year ago.
+Monthly receipts have nevertheless shown a remarkable consistency over the same period, falling outside the \$18 to \$23 range only twice since the end of the first quarter of 2010.
+The protraction of the MRT recovery appears vivid in light of the revenues received prior to the recession: the average monthly MRT revenue collected in 2007 was \$58.6 million, and it was \$34.9 in 2008.

-MTA's receipts of Urban Taxes-those associated closely with commercial activity-rose in each quarter of 2010, and continued to rise in the first quarter of 2011.
+MTA's receipts of Urban Taxes - those associated closely with commercial activity - have demonstrated a more dramatic rise than MRT receipts since the beginning of 2010, increasing in each quarter of 2010 and through the first quarter of 2011.
 The MTA benefited in the first quarter from Google's purchase of 111 Eighth Avenue, an extraordinarily large real estate transaction that, by itself, generated \$15.9 in Real Property Transfer Tax revenue.
-Aside from this, Urban Taxes in February were much stronger than had been anticipated; and although March revenues were comparatively low, Urban Taxes in the first quarter were 115.0% higher than one year earlier.
-Notably, this increase was not entirely attributable to the windfall from the Google transaction, as monthly Urban Tax collections had been on the rise for five of the last six months of 2010.
-The first quarter 2011 receipt of \$78.7 in Urban Tax compares to \$56.6 in the final quarter of 2010; \$42.2 in the third quarter; \$38.2 in the second quarter; and \$36.6 in the first.
+Solely because of this transaction, Urban tax receipts fell in the second quarter (from \$78.7 to \$66.8), but exceeded revenues from one year earlier by 74.8%.
+Through the second quarter of 2011, Urban Tax receipts were \$145.5, compared with \$74.9 collected in the first two quarters of 2010.